 Apply for the ASH Bridge Grant

 The ASH Bridge Grant is open to ASH members at various career stages who the meet the eligibility requirements.
-MDs, PhDs, and MD-PhDs conducting classical or non-malignant hematology research are encouraged to apply.
+MDs, PhDs, and MD-PhDs conducting malignant and classical hematology research are encouraged to apply.
 Bridge Grants allow recipients to keep their labs operating, retain staff, and continue their contributions to the hematology community.

 To be considered for an ASH Bridge Grant, the applicant must: